64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 *Hotmelt:* I'm guessing this is glue mounting the substrate to the card body

-**Substrate:** I'm guessing the is the mount for the contacts on the chip
+**Substrate:** I'm guessing the is the mount for the contacts on the chip and acts as the system GND(Vss) for the chip

 **Card Body:** The pvc card the chip is attached to